gabyx/Githooks/README.md

 are new tags (versions) available, the newest tag (version) is installed.
 However, [prerelease version](https://semver.org) tags (e.g. `v1.0.0-rc1`) are
 generally skipped.
-You can disable this behavior by setting the global Git config value `githooks.autoUpdateUsePrerelease = true`.
+You can disable this behavior by setting the global Git config value `githooks.updateCheckUsePrerelease = true`.
 Major version updates are **never** automatically installed an need the consent of the user.

 If the annotated version tag or the commit message it points to